jaspertc-cheanue/notes/README.md

 4. Learn to use debugging tools and understand how they work so that when you encounter errors,you can quickly identify and fix them.
 5. Stay up-to-date with new programming languages, libraries,and tools.
 As technologies evolve, it'ssimply a matter of time before you need to learn new skills to remain competitive inyour field.
 6. Don'tsmart but don’t be afraid to ask for help when needed.
 There are always people willing to lend a hand and share their knowledge.By learning from others, your skills will continue to grow and improve.

+# 2024-02-24
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
+Next, allocate time for each task, taking into account the complexity and potential challenges.
+Finally, use tools and techniques such as version control, task management, debugging, testing, documentation, etc. to stay organised and make your code maintainable and scalable.
+Remember that continuous learning and adaptation are key to staying ahead in the ever-changing world of programming.